billimek/homelab-infrastructure/rke/README.md

-# HA cluster setup with rancher/rke
+# DEPRECATED - HA cluster setup with rancher/rke

 **DERECATED:** `rke` isn't used any-more so these instructions are out-dated